-- 145. If we intend to refuse your application for registration, we will notify your governing body of our provisional decision to refuse registration, setting out: - a.
+- 143. If we intend to refuse your application for registration, we will notify your governing body of our provisional decision to refuse registration, setting out: - a.
 The reasons for our refusal. - b.
 How you can make representations about our provisional decision. - c.
-The timeframe for you to make such representations (not less than 28 days). - 146.
-We will consider any representations you wish to make before making our final decision. - 147.
+The timeframe for you to make such representations (not less than 28 days). - 144.
+We will consider any representations you wish to make before making our final decision. - 145.
 When we make a provisional decision to refuse registration, we will identify the initial conditions of registration that are not satisfied.
 In these circumstances we may not have completed our assessment of some other initial conditions.
-For example, we may not have assessed condition B8 because we have not yet asked the DQB to undertake a standards assessment. - 148.
+For example, we may not have assessed conditions B7 and B8 because we have not yet taken the decision to commence a quality and standards assessment for which the provider would be charged. - 146.
 If you apply for registration in the Approved (fee cap) category and do not meet the additional requirements for that category but do satisfy the initial conditions of registration for the Approved category, we may discuss with you the possibility of registering in the Approved category instead.